steveblue/custom-angular-build/README.md

 ## Does It Work In Windows?

-Yes, I took special care to ensure the final code will be cross platform compatible.
+Yes.
+I took special care to ensure this workshop will cover cross platform compatibility.
 Just make sure you have node > 8.0.0 and < 9.0.0 and the Java JDK installed.